OwenHover/Employee-Management-System-python-tkinter-/README.md

 The UI layout (CustomTkinter widgets and structure) was based on this YouTube tutorial: [Employee Management System in Python with CustomTkinter & MySQL](https://www.youtube.com/watch?v=a5iCRrygWxk).
 Credit to the original creator for the interface design.

-All core functionality — CRUD operations, database logic, and data handling — was independently designed and implemented by me.

 ## License

 This project is for educational purposes.